fredokun/yaw/README.md

 ## How to start

 Go to the root of the project where the file build.boot is located
-Launch the REPL of boot with : "boot repl"
+Launch the REPL of boot with: "boot repl"
-Initialize the project inside the REPL : (boot (build))
+Initialize the project inside the REPL: (boot (build))
-Import the clojure functions : (use 'yaw.world)
+Import the Clojure functions: (use 'yaw.world)
-Initialize the world : (def universe(start-yaw))
+Initialize the world: (def universe(start-yaw))

-Now you can access the world with : (:world @universe)
+Now you can access the world with: (:world @universe)

-## Exemple
+## Example

 Initialisation
 >boot repl